ZTerechshenko/Website/_posts/2017-08-09-a-post-about-my-research.markdown

     ## and Rhat is the potential scale reduction factor on split chains (at
     ## convergence, Rhat=1).

-### Plots

-In this section, I show how to plot posterior estimates, discrimination (alpha) and difficulty (beta) parameters, and item characteristics curves (ICC).
+[comment]: <> (In this section, I show how to plot and interpret posterior estimates, discrimination (alpha) and difficulty (beta) parameters, and item characteristics curves (ICC).)

 #### Posterior Estimates
+We can plot posterior estimates by taking the means of the posterior distributions with 95 percent credible intervals from the output of the model.
+Posterior estimates plot allow us, for example, to identify observations (respondents) with higher or lower levels of the latent variable with the certain level of uncertainty.

 ``` r
 INDEX <- 1:n # make an index and re-order it